nodejs/node/doc/guides/commit-queue.md

 ## Reverting broken commits

-Reverting broken commits is done manually by Collaborators, just like when commits are landed manually via `git node land`.
+Reverting broken commits is done manually by collaborators, just like when commits are landed manually via `git node land`.
 An easy way to revert is a good feature for the project, but is not explicitly required for the Commit Queue to work because the Action lands PRs just like collaborators do today.
 If